zumasys/docs/site/jbase/release-notes/pn5_60664/README.md

 **STOP** -- When the program ends, all locks are released.

 ### Enabling jBASE Persistent locks

 To enable jBASE Persistent Locks, use the $persistent class like this

 ```
     obj = new object("$persistent")
     obj->setfile("sessionid_test4",120,"*")
 ```

 The above example is written in the new jBASE language, jabbascript.
 (See later if you are not familiar with jabbascript).
 In the above example, it is telling jBASE to enable persistent locks on **ALL** files currently opened, with a 120 second timeout.
 This includes files in COMMON.
 The lock owner is "session\_test4" and this replaces the port number as the lock owner.
 This value for lock owner is any string less than 64 bytes and is usually, in web server programs, going to be the session id that identifies the client.

-A variation of the code (shown above) shows a web application initialising itself, opening it's often used files, and setting them to use persistent locks whose lock owner is the session id of the web call.
+A variation of the code (shown below) shows a web application initialising itself, opening its often used files, and setting them to use persistent locks whose lock owner is the session id of the web call.

 ```
     $option jabba